Emotional Intelligence

 - The ability to understand and directing emotions effectively.

-- Our company offers services that prioritize the development of emotional intelligence in conjunction with professional development.
+- Our company offers services that focus on emotional intelligence and professional growth.

 Additional Information